dragonhaimax/MaxPAM/README.md

 # MaxPAM
-MaxPAM is an open source  PAM.
+MaxPAM is an open source Privileged Access Management(PAM).
+We want to create an different PAM solution.